 matching fundsfrom your employer on the table—it’s truly “free money.”
 Even if you can’t max out every year, matching funds help in compensating for those times.

-Size up your debt and make a plan to wipe it out
+4. Size up your debt & make a plan to wipe it out

 Having debt is no reason to put off retirement savings, especially if your debt is relatively low-cost.
 However, in some cases, student or consumer debt may stand in the way of savings that you need for your life goals and retirement vision.
 Luckily, you have options.

-- When you refinance a student loan or consumer debt, you can lower your interest.
+Consider if refinancing a student loan or consumer debt could help you lower your interest rate.
 You can either keep the same monthly payment and pay off the loan faster or lower the monthly payment (which extends the loan’s duration and total cost).
 You may want to convert a variable interest rate to a fixed interest rate.

 5. Automate your household savings contributions, including emergency savings

 When you set up a small automatic savings deduction, chances are you won’t even notice the pinch.
 You may even want to make deposits to a separate bank that doesn’t provide immediate access to your cash, as a deterrent against impulse withdrawals.

 6. Make the most of bonuses or inheritance

 Raises and less-expected windfalls such as an inheritance or a tax refund are a great opportunity to balance out your savings.
 Split the net proceeds among your highest-interest debt, retirement accounts, emergency savings accounts and maybe 10% or so towards a want.
 That way, you’re covering all of your priorities, while also not depriving yourself of having some fun right now.

 7. Create a college savings strategy with your children